Truck accident lawyer

 Different rules apply where the injured person is under 18.
 In those cases, the three-year court deadline usually runs from the person's 18th birthday.
 Even so, claims should be lodged as early as possible to protect evidence and avoid complications.

 Claims involving uninsured, unregistered, or unidentified trucks are subject to much stricter deadlines.
-In most non-fatal cases, a claim must be lodged within 3 months, and failure to lodge a compliant claim within 9 months can permanently bar the claim.
+In most non-fatal cases, a claim must be lodged within 3 months of the accident, with a hard 9-month outer limit beyond which the claim is permanently barred.

 3 things to know about truck accident claims in QLD